jozhw/nvim/README.md

 treesitter/highlighter: Error executing lua: ...im/0.6.0/share/nvim/runtime/lua/vim/treesitter/query.lua:161:
 ```

-It could be that the language server is out of date.
-For typescript run while neovim is open.
+It could be that treesitter may be out of date.
+If so, run the following:

 ```
 :TSUpdate